JordanCWard/Elist/README.md

 #### Shipping Times

-In the 108,124 orders, there are 41 outliers.
-The outliers excisted in two categories.
-The first category (18 orders) had shipping dates before the purchase date.
-The second (23 orders) had abnormally long shipping days, between 25 to 1297 days.
-Since this is a small group of outliers, this data should be looked at individually to determine if there is an issue with the data that needs to be fixed.
-After omitting those 41 outliers, the rest of the data had little to note.
-The shipping times are between 1 to 3 days with a mean of 2.
-The delivery times are between 5 to 10 days with a  mean of 7.5.
-The delivery after shipping times are between 2 to 9 days with a mean of 5.5.

 <img width="198" alt="Shipping Logistics" src="https://github.com/user-attachments/assets/3ab16e75-b982-4367-ab31-89c9b2743bf0">
 <img width="220" alt="Refund Metrics" src="https://github.com/user-attachments/assets/bb0af87c-c328-4ae1-b5ce-4121d821f16e">

-redo the analysis below with the new shipping analysis workbook, data has been cleaned so it will change the output.

 #### Findings:
-- **Refunds and Shipping/Delivery Times:** Analysis shows no discernible patterns linking refunds to shipping or delivery times.
-Refunds are independent of these factors, which is a positive outcome for the process.
-- **Outliers in Shipping and Delivery Times:** Qatar and Taiwan exhibit unusually high days to ship and deliver, as illustrated in the scatter plot.
-In addition to Taiwan, seven other countries with 100 or more orders have average delivery times exceeding 8 days.
+- **Outliers in Orders:** Out of 108,124 orders, 41 outliers were identified.
+18 orders have shipping dates that precede the purchase date.
+23 orders exhibit abnormally long shipping times, ranging from 25 to 1297 days.
+These outliers represent a small fraction of the dataset and warrant separate analysis to uncover potential data quality issues, specifically related to the purchase date column.
+- **Shipping and Delivery Times** After excluding the 41 outliers, shipping times range from 1 to 3 days with an average of 2 days and delivery times range from 5 to 10 days with an average of 7.5 days.
+- **Refund Analysis:** The refund rate shows no correlation with shipping or delivery times, indicating that customers are not requesting refunds due to delays in shipping or delivery.

 #### Recommendations:
-- **Investigate Outliers:** Analyze the specific reasons for the extended shipping and delivery times in Qatar and Taiwan.
-Develop strategies to reduce these durations, such as identifying logistical bottlenecks or partnering with more efficient carriers.
-- **Optimize Delivery Times for High-Order Countries:** For the countries with over 100 orders and delivery times averaging more than 8 days, conduct a deeper analysis to understand delays.
-Implement measures to streamline processes and improve delivery speed in these regions.
+- **Addressing Outliers:** Investigate the purchase date column for the 18 orders with shipping dates preceding purchase dates to identify and correct data entry or system errors.
+Analyze the 23 orders with extended shipping times to determine their root cause and assess if system improvements are necessary.
+- **Data Quality Improvements:** Implement validation checks to prevent shipping dates from being earlier than purchase dates in future data entries.
+Set acceptable thresholds for shipping durations and develop alert systems to flag unusually long shipping times.
+- **Ongoing Monitoring:** Continue monitoring the refund process to ensure it remains independent of shipping and delivery performance.
+Periodically review and audit the data for consistency and accuracy to maintain its reliability.